White Chuck Seen From Mount Forgotten

-Once on the summit it’s great prominence makes it an excellent viewpoint of everything from Mount Baker to Whitehorse, Three Fingers, Sloan, Glacier Peak and the bulk of the Cascade Range further east.
+Once on the summit, the high prominence makes it an excellent viewpoint of everything from Mount Baker to Whitehorse, Three Fingers, Sloan, Glacier Peak and the bulk of the Cascade Range further east.
 In August 2013 the summit register was full.
 It has been taken to the archives.
 If you are planning to climb White Chuck, please bring a new notepad and pencil that will fit inside the brass tube.

 While White Chuck Mountain is surrounded by logging roads most of these have been washed out or become overgrown.
 Luckily an excellent system of well maintained logging roads reach high onto the northwest side of the mountain.